 Experiment 2 was identical in design to Experiment 1, differing only in the complexity of the stimuli and category structures.
-The four objects in each stimulus varied along three dimensions instead of two, thus defining three binary comparative relations (see Figure 8).
+The four objects in each stimulus varied along three dimensions instead of two, thus defining three binary comparative relations (see Fig. 8).
 The category learned by each subject was determined by three instances of these relations, one on each dimension.
-The manner in which these relations were connected to each other was varied across conditions, allowing for six topologically unique relational structures, shown schematically in Figure 9A.
+The manner in which these relations were connected to each other was varied across conditions, allowing for six topologically unique relational structures, shown schematically in Fig. 9A.
 As in Experiment 1, these conditions are exhaustive and are the only logical possibilities for three binary relations shared among four objects.
 As with Experiment 1, the primary questions were how well subjects could learn these categories and how learning would depend on relational structure (i.e., on experimental condition).
-We also aimed to test whether the data would support models of schema elaboration, and in particular whether either the OC or EO model would provide a good account of learning differences across conditions, as they were found to do in Experiment 1.
+We also aimed to test whether the data would support models of schema elaboration, and in particular whether either the

-Figure 8.
+Fig. 8.
 Example stimulus from main task of Experiment 2.
 The four objects differ in brightness, size, and tilt of the radius.